ibm-vpc/terraform-provider-ibm/website/docs/d/is_bare_metal_server.markdown

     - `message` - (String) An explanation of the status reason
     - `more_info` - (String) Link to documentation about this status reason
 - `tags` - (Array) Tags associated with the instance.
+- `trusted_platform_module` - (List) trusted platform module (TPM) configuration for the bare metals server

+  Nested scheme for **trusted_platform_module**:
+    - `enabled` - (Boolean) Indicates whether the trusted platform module (TPM) is enabled.
+If enabled, `mode` will also be set.
+      - Constraints: The default value is `false`.
+    - `mode` - (String) The mode for the trusted platform module (TPM):- `tpm_2`: Standard TPM 2 capabilities- `tpm_2_with_txt`: Standard TPM 2 with Intel Trusted Execution Technology (TXT)The enumerated values for this property are expected to expand in the future.
+When processing this property, check for and log unknown values.
+Optionally halt processing and surface the error, or bypass the resource on which the unexpected property value was encountered.
+      - Constraints: Allowable values are: `tpm_2`, `tpm_2_with_txt`.
 - `vpc` - (String) The VPC this bare metal server resides in.
 - `zone` - (String) The zone this bare metal server resides in.